 of the original residents of Ninth Street on the Auraria campus who are granted free tuition and Native American students at Fort Lewis College.

-Course sections where enrollment is closed to the general publicthe curriculum is customized for an employer, or the course is funded by customized job training dollars that are separately appropriated (C.R.S.
+Course sections where enrollment is closed to the general public unless it is an education program in a corrections facility within the state, the curriculum is customized for an employer, or the course is funded by customized job training dollars that are separately appropriated (C.R.S.
 23-60-304, 23-60-306, and 23-60-

 307) are not eligible for a student’s stipend payments.